 What are your open hours?

-I hold open hours on Tuesdays from 2-4 pm and Wednesdays from 9-10 am.
+I hold open hours on Tuesday from 1-3pm and on Wednesday from 1-2pm.

 What are your professional interests?

 My passion is in engaging the individual student, both in teaching and learning from every interaction.
 I believe every student has a story, rich with history, passion and interests.
 I seek to find the truth in every student's story to help them achieve to their fullest potential.
 I also have a strong interest in creating enriching activities and events to support continued learning, development of leadership skills, relationship building and most importantly, fun!

 Most folks who know me quickly realize that my passion for Disney is deep and extensive.
 I am a frequent traveler to Disney Parks and maintain a continual countdown until my next Disney adventure.
 I also love to travel (to non-Disney locales as well), create arts & craft, volunteer and I am an avid bargain shopper!

 I earned a bachelor's degree at Muhlenberg College with a major in mathematics and women's studies.

 I will always call Baltimore, MD, where I was born and raised for 18 years home.
 I have also grown and spent time in Westchester, NY, Allentown, PA and Philadelphia, PA before setting up a permanent home in Northampton.

 What are your two favorite places on campus?